saheb-ul-lah/PHARMA_2024/README.md

 2. **Set Up the MySQL Database**
    - Launch PHPMyAdmin and create a new database named `journal_db`.
-   - Run the SQL commands from the `mathematical_forum_db.sql` file to set up tables.
+   - Import the SQL commands from the `mathematical_forum_db.sql` file to set up the database schema.

 3. **Configure Database Credentials**
-   - Update PHP files with your database credentials.
+   - Update PHP files (e.g., `db_connect.php`) with your database credentials.

 4. **Set Folder Permissions**
-   - Ensure that the upload directories have write permissions.
+   - Ensure the `uploads` directories have write permissions for file storage.

 5. **Run the Project**
-   - Move the folder to the `htdocs` directory of XAMPP.
+   - Move the project folder to the `htdocs` directory of XAMPP.
    - Start **Apache** and **MySQL** from the XAMPP Control Panel.
    - Access the project at `http://localhost/Mathematical_Forum/client/My_HTML/`.